Zachary1575/Dev-App/README.md

 # Dev-App
 Check Wiki for Road Map!
-# Tutorial on how to test:
+# Tutorial on How to Run Development Tests:
 **Tools needed:**
 <br>
 A computer (duh)